Evidence of Coulomb liquid phase in few-electron droplets

 \textbf{ON-CHIP MULTI-ELECTRON COLLIDER}

-Here we address emergence of correlated states of electronic matter by studying high-order correlations in controlled multi-electron collisions.
-This is done by implementing a Y-junction in a GaAs semiconductor heterostructure to investigate the partitioning of a charge droplet of interacting electrons within a highly controlled environment as illustrated in Fig.~\ref{fig1:Electron_Collider_SEM}.
+We have implemented the partitioning of a charge droplet of interacting electrons using a Y-junction in a GaAs semiconductor heterostructure, as illustrated in Fig.~\ref{figure1}.
 Two single-electron sources and two single-shot detectors are made of gate-defined quantum dots (QD) paired with nearby quantum point contacts (QPC) used as charge sensors.
 By recording the discrete jumps in the QPC current $I_{\rm QPC}$, the precise electron number within the QD is measured.
-Several pairs of parallel electrodes define depleted 1D transport channels, guiding the electron droplet from the source to the detectors.
-The \SI{40}{\micro\meter}-long central channel includes a narrow \SI{30}{\nano\meter}-wide barrier gate that enables precise tuning of the electron droplet partitioning.
-At the end of the channel, a Y-junction splits the electron droplet in two and directs the ``reaction products'' into the detectors.
+Several pairs of parallel electrodes define depleted quasi-one-dimensional transport rails, guiding the electron droplet from the sources to the detectors.
+A \SI{40}{\micro\meter}-long central channel is employed to control the droplet properties before partitioning.
+This channel includes a narrow \SI{30}{\nano\meter}-wide barrier gate that enables precise tuning of the confining potential in the direction perpendicular to the rail.
+At the end of the channel, a Y-junction splits the electron droplet into two parts and directs the ``reaction products'' towards the detectors.
+The counting statistics is accumulated into the probabilities $P_{(N-n,\,n)}$, where $n$ and $N-n$ are the numbers of electrons measured, after each single-shot partitioning, in detectors D1 and D2, respectively.

-The electron droplet is transported in a highly controlled way within a single piezoelectric potential minimum of a surface acoustic wave (SAW)~\cite{hermelin2011electrons,mcneil2011demand,takada2019sound}.
+In our experiment, the electron droplet is transported within a single piezoelectric potential minimum of a surface acoustic wave (SAW)~\cite{hermelin2011electrons,mcneil2011demand,takada2019sound}.
 An interdigital transducer, positioned \SI{1.5}{\milli\meter} away, generates a \SI{180}{\micro\meter}-long SAW train.
-By applying a voltage pulse v$_\text{P}$ on the plunger gate, which is significantly shorter in duration than the SAW period, a well-defined number of electrons (ranging from 1 to 5) can be loaded into a single SAW minimum.
-These electrons remain confined in the moving quantum dot~\cite{edlbauer2021flight}, which then shuttles them along the rails to the detectors.
-Loading more than 3 electrons simultaneously into a single SAW minimum from a single source is technically very challenging.
-To address this, we employ a technique where we load electrons from two sources and synchronise them.
-Because the channel is \SI{40}{\micro\meter} long, electrons lose their history and become statistically indistinguishable (see Supplementary Note \ref{supp:tuning}).
+By applying a voltage pulse $V_\text{P}$ on the plunger gate of the source quantum dot, with a duration much shorter than the SAW period, a well-defined number of electrons (ranging from 1 to 5) can be loaded into a single minimum of the SAW potential (see Supplementary Note~\ref{supp:transfer}).
+When the SAW propagates across the device, these electrons remain confined in the moving quantum dot~\cite{edlbauer2021flight} which shuttles them along the rails.